awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/serverless-examples/kinesis-lambda-s3-logs/README.md

 ## Pre-requisites:
  - [Upbound AWS Provider Crossplane Blueprint Examples](../../../README.md)

+- A Dynatrace account
-Create a dynatrace account (there is a 16 day free trial) and create an API Key for log ingestion, for more information on creating the key and enabling log monitoring see the doc [Amazon CloudWatch Logs monitoring ](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/amazon-web-services/amazon-web-services-integrations/aws-service-metrics/cloudwatch-logs)
+Dynatrace provides a 16 day free trial.
+Once you are logged in, create an API Key for log ingestion, for more information on creating the key and enabling log monitoring see the doc [Amazon CloudWatch Logs monitoring ](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/amazon-web-services/amazon-web-services-integrations/aws-service-metrics/cloudwatch-logs)